hanfak/topics-to-learn/operating-system/bash.md

   - summarises disk usage of each harddrive
 - source ./bashrc
   - to run bash profile, if updating it
+- crontab
+  - lists scheduled jobs for current user with crontab command and -l option.

 ## Permissions